NEFSC/READ-EDAB-NEespShiny/README.md

 3. Create a detailed report for the most vulnerable stocks, incorporating data from the originial risk assessment as well as detailed species-specific information.

 ## Shiny App
 This branch houses a Shiny app that will provide a Graphical User Interface (GUI) for ESP data visualization and report generation.
-At this point in time, the Shiny app is not operational, but progress will be recorded here.
+You can install the preliminary app: `remotes::install_github("NOAA-EDAB/esp_data_aggregation@shiny")`.
+If installation throws an error, you may have to override package installation errors from warnings with: `sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS="true")`.
+Once you have installed the package, you can use the Shiny app by running: `NEespShiny::run_NEesp`.

 ## Next steps
 We continue to synthesize existing data on Northeast stocks, environment, and socioeconomics.
 We are currently refining our data analyses and beginning the preliminary risk assessment process.